mwherman2000/neo-dotnetquickstart/EN-us/11-edit-compile-debug.md

 ### Purpose

-The purpose of this activity is to have **fun**.
+The purpose of this activity is to demonstrate how to use Visual Studio to rapidly edit, compile and debug C#.NEO smart contracts.

 ### Goals, Non-Goals and Assumptions

-* Celebrate "getting to the end" and having a completely working NEO Blockchain .NET development environment
+* To reduce the time for your edit-compile-debug cycles to as short as possible.

+* Assumptions
+  * Your NEO development environment was setup by following the previpous activities 0-10 in the [NEO Blockchain Quick Start Guide for .NET Developers](https://github.com/mwherman2000/neo-dotnetquickstart/blob/master/README.md).
+This activity assumes you have an environment that conforms with the Quick Start Guide.
+  * In particular, this activity make the following assumptions:
+    * Visual Studio 2017 Community Edition has been installed
+    * NeoContractPlugin Visual Studio Extension has been installed
+    * Neo-compiler (neon.exe) (debugger version) is installed here: `D:\repos\neo-debugger-tools\NEO-Compiler\bin\Debug`
+    * Neo-debugger is installed here: `D:\repos\neo-debugger-tools\NEO-Debugger\bin\Debug`
+    * Neo-compiler (neon.exe) (regular version) is part of your search PATH environment variable

 ### Principles